Fasnon/CS5132_PA2/README.md

 For our PA2, we decided to create an Efficient Feedback and Enquiry System, so that these reports may be stowed away, stored, retrieved and finally deleted in an efficient manner.
 Hence allowing pertinent issues to be looked at in a timely manner, whilst also decreasing downtime in terms of manual compilation of reports.

 We make use of Red Black trees which retains much of the benefits of AVL trees and other self-balancing binary trees, but due to the less restrictive balancing conditions, the average time and number of balancing operations performed is comparatively less.
 These trees allow for the fast merging/ deletion/ insertion of items, which will prove advantageous given the multitude of reports filed.

+There will be 2 main use cases of the application, citizens who want to submit some feedback, and NEA officers who wish to collate these.